qualimente/terraform-infra-dev/README.md

 Some modules may use a nested module source that refers to a private GitHub repository.
 To support this, the build processes relies on your GitHub credentials being located in your `~/.netrc` file.
-This file should be volume mounted into the `terrraform-spec` container to make them available for the test process.
+This file should be volume mounted into the `terrraform-infra-dev` container to make them available for the test process.
 The `terraform-infra-dev` container is configured to have Git automatically override any `ssh` clone URLs to use HTTPS instead.